 You can call the NSDR helpline if you can show an immediate urgent need for PPE.
 The NSDR does not have access to the full lines of stock held at other large wholesalers or distributers but can mobilise small priority orders of critical PPE to fulfil an emergency need.
-The helpline is available 24/7 at 0800 915 9964.
+The helpline is available from 8am to 6pm weekdays at 0800 915 9964.

 Help for holders of direct payments, commissioners and care providers

 - continued use of direct payments during COVID-19, including maximising flexibility of use